slopezpereyra/slopezpereyra.github.io/_posts/2023-09-19-TheDreamOfTheShadow.md

 have to move to another city, that he would have to abandon his studies, that he would lose all of his friends, that he would not be able to walk the streets without despise in the look of those he met.
-The reader should know that the city he lived at, the place I was born, is rather small—or rather, that middle-class circles are of no great extent.
-(Furthermore, even when the victim, a young and lovely girl who happened to be my friend in primary school, explicitly declared that she did not want any actions to be taken against *A.....*, nor for the abuse to be made public, two women I know, and who I can with confidence attest are bitter and malicious and lack any moral standard, took it upon themselves to make the matter public in social media, and denounced *A....* practically before the whole town, without any regard for the victim's wishes.)
+The reader should know that the city he lived at, the place where I was born, is rather small—or rather, that middle-class circles are of no great extent.
+(Furthermore, even when the victim, a young and lovely girl who happened to be my friend in primary school, explicitly declared that she did not want any actions to be taken against *A.....*, nor for the abuse to be made public, two women I know, who are bitter and malicious and lack any moral standard, took it upon themselves to make the matter public in social media, and denounced *A....* practically before the whole town, without any regard for the victim's wishes.)
 And even though the content of *A.....*'s words were true, and the fear